 There are three videos to demonstrate how to complete these insert activities.
 The Part 1 video is located at the top of this page.

-5. In Quest QGS1, there are nine slides listed and one or more has been assigned to you or a group member.
-In Step two above, you are asked to make sure and include the four bullets on your slide/s.
+In Quest QGS1, there are nine slides listed and one or more has been assigned to you or a group member.
+In Step two above, you are asked to make sure and include the four text boxes on your slides.
 When you are fulfilling these requirements, there are many things you can research to support your slide topic.
-You are required to include a location (country you have chosen) on the slide first.
+You are required to include a location (country you have chosen) in the beginning.

 NOTE: The Bibliography/Credits could be on a separate slide at the end of your presentation.
 If you do this, make sure your teacher is able to determine who created each slide.
 Creating a Credits Slide would give you more room on your main slides.
 The tools to create a Bibliography are easy using the citation makers on Thing 14 Search Strategies Q4.

-6. When you complete your research, you may use databases from MeL (Michigan Electronic Library).
+If you are in a Michigan school you may use databases from MeL (Michigan Electronic Library).
 Most schools in Michigan have a direct link to MeL from their school media center.
 Great databases to choose from are Kids Infobits, Britannica School, General Reference Center Gold, and Research in Context.

 Note: In addition, MeL links to Homework Help for Kids.